MBA tuition is $1,070 per credit hour (2021-2022 academic year).

 Graduate School of Business Scholarships

-*The award is divided equally between the fall and spring semesters.
+Please Note: the offer is divided equally between the fall and spring semesters.

 Additional Scholarship Opportunities

 Numerous students receive Graduate Assistantships (GA) working for the School of Business.
 GAs receive $15 per hour and work approximately 6-12 hours per week assisting a faculty or professional staff member.
 In order to be eligible for a GA, students must be registered for at least 6 credits during the semester in which the assistantship applies and have a US social security number.
 Applications for graduate assistantships are due with a current resume by July 1 for fall semester, December 1 for spring semester, and April 1 for summer semesters.

 The Graduate School of Business and Gonzaga University offers a number of financial aid services.
 For the 2017-2018 academic school year, over 75% of MBA, M.Acc and MS.Tax students received financial aid in the form of graduate assistantships, scholarships or student loans.